-The main problems in that class are MINSPACE and MAXSPACE.
-In MINSPACE, all ads are to be scheduled in the slots, and the goal is to minimize the fullness of the fullest slot.
-In MAXSPACE, an upper bound~$L$ is specified, which represents the size of each slot.
+The main problems in this class are MINSPACE and MAXSPACE\@.
+In MINSPACE, all ads have to be scheduled, and the goal is to minimize the fullness of the fullest slot.
+In MAXSPACE, an upper bound~$L$ is specified, representing each slot's size.
 A feasible solution for this problem is a schedule of a subset~${\cala' \subseteq \cala}$ into slots~${B_1, B_2, \dots, B_K}$, such that each~${A_i \in \cala'}$ is scheduled and the fullness of any slot does not exceed the upper bound~$L$, that is, for each slot~$B_j$,~${\sum_{A_i \in B_j}{s_i}\leq L}$.
-The goal of MAXSPACE is to maximize the fullness of the slots, defined by~$\sum_{A_i \in \cala'}{s_iw_i}$.
-Both of these problems are strongly NP-hard~\citep{adler2002scheduling, dawande2003performance}.
+MAXSPACE aims to maximize the slots' fullness, defined by~$\sum_{A_i \in \cala'}{s_i w_i}$.
+Both problems are strongly NP-hard~\citep{adler2002scheduling, dawande2003performance}.

 Even though these problems where introduced with advertisement in mind, since MAXSPACE and MINSPACE are packing problems, they can be applied to pack several kinds of items into bins or slots.
 For example, a solution for this problem can populate the columns of the social photo-sharing network Pinterest~\citep{pinterest} and other sites with the same kind of layout (called \emph{grid~layout}).